Carbon neutrality/climate change action

 Board of directors

-For our company, whose main business is the sale of fossil fuels, responding to climate change is one of our most important management issues, and it is an initiative that will involve a large-scale transformation of our business portfolio over the medium to long term.
+For a company whose main business is selling fossil fuels, responding to climate change is one of the most important management issues, and it is an effort that will require a large-scale transformation of our business portfolio over the medium to long term.

-The 11 directors who make up the Board of Directors are people with experience, track record, and knowledge in a variety of fields, including the environment, Resources circulation, domestic and international energy transition trends, related advanced technology, and sustainability.
+The 10 members of Board of Directors are individuals with experience, track records, and knowledge in a wide range of fields, including the environment, Resources circulation, domestic and international energy transition trends, related advanced technologies, and sustainability.

-Major climate change-related proposals are submitted to the Management Committee, which is the highest deliberative body for business execution, and particularly important matters are reported to the Board of Directors.
-This has created a system in which the Board of Directors supervises whether execution is steadily being carried out based on company-wide policies.
+Major climate change-related proposals are submitted to Management Committee, the highest deliberative body for business execution, and particularly important matters are reported to Board of Directors.
+This allows Board of Directors to oversee whether company-wide policy is being steadily implemented.

 Business execution

-Efforts to address climate change are company-wide and cover a wide range of themes.
-Therefore, we recognize the need to accelerate the planning and execution of company-wide strategies to realize a carbon-neutral (CN) society, and our specialized department (CNX * Strategy Office) is taking the lead in promoting this.
-Carbon Neutral Transformation Department leads company-wide CN strategy planning, GHG reduction target setting, and CNX human resource development in collaboration with related internal departments.
+Climate change response efforts are company-wide and cover a wide range of topics.
+Therefore, we recognize the need to accelerate the formulation and implementation of company-wide strategies to realize carbon neutrality society, and a specialized department (CNX Strategy Department) is taking the lead in promoting these efforts.
+The CNX Strategy Department leads the formulation of company-wide CN strategies, setting GHG reduction targets, and CNX human resource development in cooperation with related internal departments.

 *1 Establishment of management policies based on climate change issues Supervising the implementation of actions based on policies